klaertus/Secret_hat/README.md

 Simple backdoor using Dataplicity.

 #### Pirate Box
-PHP file explorer for sharing files with another connected users.
+A PHP file explorer to share files with another connected users.
 This app uses https://github.com/prasathmani/tinyfilemanager for the explorer.

 #### Setting
-Setting application allowing to set up Wifi (connect or AP), the iptables rules, the main password, the brightness, the password precision (50 is default, 1 is too much precise), shutdown, reboot and reset the Secret Hat.
+Settings application to set up Wifi (connect or AP), the iptables rules, the main password, the brightness, the password precision (50 is default, 1 is too much precise), shutdown, reboot and reset the Secret Hat.

 ## Configuration

-If the config files doesn't exist or contain error, the Secret Hat will show a error, and ask you if you want to reset config files.
-Select Yes if it's first boot
+If the config file doesn't exist or contains  errors, the Secret Hat will show an error, and ask you if you want to reset the config file.
+Select Yes if it's the first boot

 ### Wifi APs